josephrexme/josephrex.me/content/post/2021-03-01-a-life-of-segmented-purpose.md

 specialist painter at 46 and still work as a software engineer, while dialing down the time I spend on software outside work and dialing up a very specific branch of painting.

+We are met with the myth of purpose when we try to narrow down just one out of the things that define us to base our entire life upon.
+A better alternative to that will be to amplify specific life purposes across time periods.

-A common problem with being a generalist is that you only get to scratch the surface of everything in your horizon.
+The quandary of being a generalist is that you only get to scratch the surface of everything in your horizon.
 To have the specialist kind of impact in a generalist job, you might need to have once lived a specialist in at least one of your areas of generalization.
 As a full-stack software engineer, I think the areas I have specialized in the past help me do a better work as a